VisualPinball/next-version-action/README.md

-  √ should use major version from major package.json if no tag matched √ should use pre-release version from pre-release package.json if no tag matched √ should bump final version if tag already exists and ends with 0 √ should throw an error if final version is already tagged and does not end with 0 (9ms) √ should throw an error if pre-release version is already tagged and does not end with 0 √ should throw an error for wrong versions (2ms)
+  √ should use major version from major package.json if no tag matched √ should use pre-release version from pre-release package.json if no tag matched √ should bump final version if tag already exists and ends with 0 √ should throw an error for wrong versions (2ms)
 ```